motivepick/-motive-back-end/README.md

 It is useful if you want to, say, debug a mobile client against the back end that is running on a local computer.

 1. Configure port forwarding for ports `3000` and `8080`.
 They should be forwarded to your local computer where the back end and the Web app will be running.
-You can find the IP address of the computer using the `ipconfig` command.
+You can find the IP address of the computer using the `ipconfig` command (`ifconfig | grep inet` on macOS).
 It usually starts with `192.168`.
 2. Create a DNS `A` record for your domain (assuming your domain is `yaskovdev.com`).
 The record should map both `milestone-local.yaskovdev.com` and `api.milestone-local.yaskovdev.com` to the same IP address: a public IP